Explosions at US Steel plant in Pennsylvania leave 1 dead, 1 missing, 10 injured

 The company also faced other lawsuits over pollution from the Clairton facility, including ones accusing the company of violating clean air laws after a 2018 fire damaged the facility’s sulfur pollution controls.

-In February, a problem with a battery at the plant led to a “buildup of combustible material” that ignited, causing an audible “boom,” the Allegheny County Health Department said.
-Two workers who got material in their eyes received first aid treatment at a local hospital but were not seriously injured.
+In February, a problem with a battery at the plant led to a “buildup of combustible material” that ignited, causing an audible “boom,” officials said.
+Two workers received first aid treatment at a local hospital but were not seriously injured.

 Environmental group calls for an investigation